takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 moonNode.angularRadius = uniform(0.0045) // ≈ 15.5 arcminutes
 ```

-The angular radius of the moon, in radians.
+The angular radius of the moon in radians.

 #### moonNode.intensity